IntelLabs/scenario_execution/docs/how_to_run.rst

 This will save scenario variation files with the ``.sce`` extension in the ``out`` folder within the current working directory.

-Now to execute all scenario variation, simply run the sscenario_coverage executable.
+Now to execute all scenario variation, simply run the scenario_coverage executable.
 This command will process all scenarios files present in the ``out`` folder and execute the scenes accordingly.

 .. code-block:: bash